 Vitamin B6: B vitamins play an important role in breaking down fats and proteins and converting carbohydrates to glucose.
 Among the B vitamins, paprika is particularly rich in vitamin B6 with 1 tablespoon of this spice providing 11.2 % of the daily recommended intake.

 Iron: Iron is an important mineral in paprika.
-A teaspoon of this spice provides 6% and 3% of the recommended daily intake of iron for men and women respectively.
+A teaspoon of paprika pepper provides 6% and 3% of the recommended daily intake of iron for men and women respectively.

 Carotenoids: The rich color of paprika comes from the abundant amount of carotenoids contained in it.
 A serving of 1 tablespoon paprika provides 1.3 mg of lutein and zea-xanthin contributing 11% of the recommended daily intake.